sanfrancesco/prerendercloud-nodejs/README.md

 <a id="removescripttags"></a>
 #### removeScriptTags

 This removes all script tags except for [application/ld+json](https://stackoverflow.com/questions/38670851/whats-a-script-type-application-ldjsonjsonobj-script-in-a-head-sec).
 Removing script tags prevents any JS from executing at all - so your app will no longer be isomorphic.
-Useful when prerender.cloud is used as a scraper/crawler or in constrained environments (Lambda @ Edge).
+Useful when Headless-Render-API.com is used as a scraper/crawler or in constrained environments (Lambda @ Edge).

 ```javascript
 const prerendercloud = require('prerendercloud');